Code-Institute-Submissions/Milestone_Project_Two/README.md

 3. Test **EAT, DRINK, STAY** butons work by hovering over them to change opacity and by clicking and seeing if they takes you to the relevant page.

 #### Problem
 I had a problem the background image cutting off as it was at 100 view height.
-I fixed this by having the view height at 92 so the image fitted nicely when loaded.
+I fixed this by having the view height at 92.75 so the image fitted nicely when loaded on all devices.

 ### Eat, Drink, Stay pages
 1. Make sure grid of images flows with the page breaks by expanding and contracting screen size.